 - .1 The normal maximum length of a cul-de-sac is one hundred and twenty (120) meters from the street curb line to the start of the bulb.
 Cul-de-sacs in excess of 120 meters and less than 170 meters will require an additional hydrant and water main looping.
 Where cul-de-sacs in excess of 170 meters are proposed, provision must be made for a 6 m wide Public Utility Lot (PUL) for emergency vehicle access and water service looping.
 Emergency vehicle access PUL's shall be developed to a standard acceptable to the City. - .2 Cul-de-sacs with steep grades are to be avoided.
-If cul-de-sacs cannot be graded to drain towards the intersection then an outlet for the overland flow must be provided by way of a PUL. - .3 The recommended radius of cul-de-sac bulbs is 14 meters to face of curb.
-The minimum standard is 12 meters to face of curb.
+If cul-de-sacs cannot be graded to drain towards the intersection then an outlet for the overland flow must be provided by way of a PUL. - .3 The minimum radius of cul de sac bulbs is 12 meters to face of curb.